marcellusm2/poc-r2dbc-postgres-notification/README.md

-R2DBC Streaming of Inserted and Updated rows using Postgres LISTEN/NOTIFY
+R2DBC Streaming of change rows using Postgres LISTEN/NOTIFY
 =========================================================================

 This example leverages Postgres `LISTEN`/`NOTIFY` for inserting and updating rows.

 It consists of two pieces:

-* `INSERT`/`UPDATE` trigger: Every time a row in `login_event` is added or changed, it emits the row as JSON to the `login_event_notification` channel.
+* Trigger: Every time a row in `pgbench_accounts` is changed, it emits the row as JSON to the `accounts_event_notification` channel.
-* Notification listener that listens to `login_event_notification` and exposes events as HTTP Server-Sent Events.
+* Notification listener that listens to `accounts_event_notification` and exposes events as HTTP Server-Sent Events.

 ## Building from Source